bryankolano/streaming_shows_EDA/README.md

 Analysis Documents in repo:

 1. Exploratory data analysis: visual explorations into the original dataset
+- This notebook visually explores the dataset the have an initial understanding of the data.
 2. Webscraping of IMDb: enrichment of original data adding show themes/ tags as well of IMDb show description.
+- This notebook takes the original dataset and then grabs the shows theme tags and show description from IMDb and appends that information into the original dataset.
 3. Recommender: two different explorations into a TF-IDF show recommender and a transformers recommender.
+- This notebook takes the enhanced dataset from the scraping notebook and then creates two different recommender models.
+A user can input a streaming TV show, and each of the models will return recommendations based on the inputted show's IMDB description.
+One Model uses TF-IDF to create embeddings and the other uses transformers to create the embeddings.